GeoffreyEmerson/geoffreyemerson.github.io/README.md

 # Homepage for Geoffrey Emerson

-This page is a portfolio home page for Geoffrey Emerson.
-Many of the projects highlighted here were developed during training at Code Fellows PDX, which I completed in September of 2016.
+This page is a portfolio home page for Geoffrey Emerson, featuring links to some of the personal projects he is currently working on in his spare time.

 See the live page here: [(click)](http://geoffreyemerson.com/)